friesian horse breed

 The Black Homozygous Gene

-This process ensures that they possess a black homozygous gene, which guarantees their offspring will inherit the same luscious black hue.
+This process ensures that they possess a black homozygous gene, which guarantees their offspring will inherit the same luscious black hue and long thick mane.

 Stallions lacking this gene can’t become breeding stallions within the official registered Friesian bloodline.